 Horses have been my passion all my life.
 I’ve worked in the horse racing industry, both Thoroughbred and Standardbred and I’ve also worked on a horse breeding operation.
 I’ve competed in a few horse shows and I’ve ridden on a drill team.
 I don’t pretend to be the best rider or the most knowledgeable horse person, but I do know my way around a horse and horse related businesses.
 When it comes to using horses in writing fiction, a little knowledge can be a dangerous thing as evidenced by the novels I’ve read where the authors have placed horses and riders into odd situations.
-I enjoy reading novels where the characters own and ride horses but nothing annoys me more than seeing an author use a horse incorrectly in a novel.
+I love reading novels where the characters own and ride horses but nothing annoys me more than seeing an author use a horse incorrectly in a novel.
 A knowledgeable reader will be thrown off track and the continuity and credibility of the novel is questioned.

 The Boys and the Girls